Marlborough House Vinehall School: Vinehall School

-In 1902 the estate was sold to Thomas Gair Ashton, who later became the Baron Ashton of Hyde.
+In 1902, the estate was sold to Thomas Gair Ashton, who later became the Baron Ashton of Hyde.
 When Lady Ashton died in 1938, the estate was sold to John Jacoby.
-Vinehall started its life as a country preparatory school for boys aged five to fourteen years, opening with six local children.
-The first headmaster was John Jacoby.
+Vinehall started its life as a country preparatory school for boys aged five to fourteen years, opening with six local children, with Jacoby as the first headmaster.

-During the Second World War, the school was evacuated to Killerton Park in Devon along with Battle Abbey School a local girls’ school that John Jacoby's Mother Mary Jacoby, was Headmistress at.
-The buildings where home to Canadian troops during the war.
+During the Second World War, the school was evacuated to Killerton Park in Devon along with Battle Abbey School, a local girls’ school that Jacoby's mother, Mary Jacoby, was headmistress at.
+The school's buildings were home to Canadian troops during the war.
 The school returned to Robertsbridge in September 1945 after the war.
-In 1946 the estate was bought by Major Tom Stuart-Menteath and his wife Kitty.
+In 1946, the estate was bought by Major Tom Stuart-Menteath and his wife Kitty.
 He ran the school until 1957, at which point it was handed down to his stepson Richard Taylor and his wife Patricia.
 Several new buildings were added, including a new classroom block, science labs, a theatre, and an indoor swimming pool.

-Richard and Pat Taylor handed the school over to their son-in-law David Chaplin in 1977.
-He and their daughter Sally remained until 2002.
-In the recent past, the purpose-built pre-prep was added, as were a theatre, sports hall, and in 2000, the Millennium Library and classroom complex.
+Richard and Pat Taylor handed the school over to their son-in-law, David Chaplin, in 1977.
+He and their daughter, Sally, remained until 2002.
+In the recent past, the purpose-built Pre-Prep was added, as were a theatre, sports hall, and in 2000, the Millennium Library and classroom complex.
 In 2002, the Chaplins handed over the school to Julie Robinson, who was head until the summer of 2010.
-Richard Follett took over as headmaster, taking up the post in January 2011.
-He left in the Summer Term of 2017, with the current headmaster being Joff Powis.
+Geoffrey Whitehead became acting head until January 2011, when Richard Follett took over as headmaster.
+He left in the summer of 2017 and was replaced by Joff Powis, who became senior deputy head after the merger with Marlborough House in September 2025.

+Three of the school's four houses are named after historical figures significant to the estate's history: Rushton after William Rushton Adamson (and Rushton Park, the former name of the estate), Ashton after Thomas Ashton, and Paxton after the gardener and architect Joseph Paxton, who it is "believed" designed the grounds.
+Saxton was created later in the 20th century to accommodate rising pupil numbers, and its name bears no historical significance.

-In recent years the school theatre has been refurbished and re-opened as the Chaplin Theatre in honour of David Chaplin, who became headmaster on Richard Taylor's retirement.
+In recent years, the school theatre has been refurbished and reopened as the Chaplin Theatre in honour of David Chaplin, who became headmaster on Richard Taylor's retirement.